We advise that the first thing you need to do is choose your wheel, this will determine what other options you have when it comes to brackets.

 If you’re designing a new product, just decide how you want to fix it to your apparatus and take into consideration the weight that it needs to carry.

-Then you need to consider dimensions.
-What size plate do you want/need for your application, or measure the one that you already have.
+Once you have measured your wheel’s diameter, next you need to consider dimensions.
+What size plate do you want/need for your application?
+Or you can even measure the one that you already have.

 Measure the diameter for the bolt hole castors and the diameter of the hole.